Contact Us

 Exceptional talents, skills and experience must be proven by corresponding documentation, such as evidence of holding international prizes and awards, membership in professional associations that demand outstanding achievements, publications written by others about the applicant, work history, etc.

 Application.
-For an EB-1 visa, a participant needs to file an I-140 form.
-Professionals with extraordinary ability do it themselves to a US embassy or the USCIS.
-An employer should submit the form to the USCIS for outstanding professors and researchers, and multinational managers of US companies.
+For an EB‑1 visa, a participant needs to file a I‑140 form.
+Professionals with extraordinary ability do it themselves to an US embassy or the USCIS.
+For outstanding professors and researchers, as well as multinational managers of US companies, the form should be submitted by their employer to the USCIS.

 Obtainment timeframe.
-The processing of an EB-1 visa application takes up to 12 months.
-Requesting premium processing and having the application reviewed within 15—45 calendar days is possible.
+The processing of a EB‑1 visa application takes up to 12 months.
+It is possible to request premium processing and have the application reviewed within 15—45 calendar days.

-The filing fee is $700; for premium processing, you would need to pay $1,500.
+The fee for premium processing is $1,500.
 It is non-refundable, regardless of the application processing outcome.

 Visa EB-2 for professionals holding advanced degrees